liftbridge-io/liftbridge/documentation/client_implementation.md

 // underlying NATS subject that gets published to.
 To publish directly to a
 // spedcific NATS subject, use the low-level PublishToSubject API.
 //
-// If the AckPolicy is not NONE and a deadline is provided, this will
+// If the AckPolicy is not NONE, this will synchronously block until the ack is
-// synchronously block until the ack is received.
-If the ack is not received in
-// time, a DeadlineExceeded status code is returned.
-If an AckPolicy and
+// received.
+If the ack is not received in time, ErrAckTimeout is returned.
+If
-// deadline are configured, this returns the Ack on success, otherwise it
-// returns nil.
-func (c *client) Publish(ctx context.Context, stream string, value []byte,
+// AckPolicy is NONE, this returns nil on success. func (c *client) Publish(ctx context.Context, stream string, value []byte,
 	options ...MessageOption) (*Ack, error) {